fish-never/front-edu-headline-manage/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# build for Test with minification  http://manage-api.ministudy.com
+npm run build-test

-# build for production with minification
+# build for production with minification   http://manage-api-toutiao.ministudy.com
 npm run build

 # build for production and view the bundle analyzer report